apache/flink/README.md

 * Fault-tolerance with *exactly-once* processing guarantees

-* Natural back-pressure in streaming programs.
+* Natural back-pressure in streaming programs

 * Libraries for Graph processing (batch), Machine Learning (batch), and Complex Event Processing (streaming)

-* Built-in support for iterative programs (BSP) and in the DataSet (batch) API.
+* Built-in support for iterative programs (BSP) in the DataSet (batch) API

-* Custom memory management to for efficient and robust switching between in-memory and out-of-core data processing algorithms.
+* Custom memory management for efficient and robust switching between in-memory and out-of-core data processing algorithms

-* Compatibility layers for Apache Hadoop MapReduce and Apache Storm.
+* Compatibility layers for Apache Hadoop MapReduce and Apache Storm

-* Integration with YARN, HDFS, HBase, and other components of the Apache Hadoop ecosystem.
+* Integration with YARN, HDFS, HBase, and other components of the Apache Hadoop ecosystem

 ### Streaming Example